• Skip to main content

 Acropolis was located 300 meters above the sea, at the peak point of ancient city of Pergamon.
 The ancient city of Pergamon is known today as the Bergama Acropolis.
 Bergama archaeological site is located in Izmir, Turkey.

-Studies show that the family of the king, the commanders, the intelligentsia and the ruling class were living at Pergamon.
+Studies show that the family of the king of Pergamon, the commanders, the intelligentsia and the ruling class were living at the Acropolis of Bergama.
 Also, there were temples, stores, state buildings, aqueducts and agoras (marketplace) within the boundaries of this settlement.

 1. The Temple of Trajan